laymonage/slides-student-maintainer/slides.md

 </v-switch>

 <!--
-I put together my proposal.
 I wrote the goals, the approach, and the timeline for the project.

 Mind you, at the time, I was still taking my databases course.
 So, I just started learning SQL and the basic stuff like foreign keys and joins and whatnot.